LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 - Soft rules:
    - Point the camera down vertically (nadiral)
    - Keep the viewing angle vertical enough so that no rows become visible in the background (see :numref:`example_frames_bad` a)
-   - Do not truncate the scanned row at the top/bottom of the video frame (see :numref:`example_frames_bad` b)
+   - Do not truncate the scanned row at the top/bottom of the video frame (see :numref:`example_frames_bad` b) except when you change to the next row
-   - No neighbouring rows should intrude the video frame at the top or bottom (see :numref:`example_frames_bad` c)
+   - No neighbouring rows should intrude the video frame at the top or bottom (see :numref:`example_frames_bad` c) except when you change to the next row
    - Avoid abrupt movements (fly with constant velocity, slow enough to prevent motion blur)
    - Avoid scanning the same plant row multiple times
    - Move the camera monotonically along each row, i.e. do not move backward